 The law stems from a landmark case in 2014.
 Several media conglomerates sued media service company Meltwater.
 The CJEU backed Meltwater.
 It said viewing copyrighted content is not copyright infringement because users only have the data on their computers temporarily.

 To summarize, the Kodi app is legal and Kodi boxes are legal.
 Kodi boxes loaded with add-ons that let you access copyrighted material are illegal.
-Of course, using Kodi to access pirated content on your desktop is also illegal, but this isn’t something the authorities are currently focused on.
+Of course, using Kodi to access pirated content on your desktop is also illegal.
+However, it’s not something on which the authorities are currently focusing.